 If you’re not registered for GST, you add a note onto your invoices along the lines of:

 This business is not registered for GST with the Australian Tax Office and therefore no GST applies to this payment.

-The business name is important for legal reasons but it is also important for marketing purposes.
+The business name is important for legal reasons but it’s also important for marketing purposes.

 Think about what people will remember or what they might search for in google.
-If you have a business name called ABC Consultancy it doesn’t really say much about what you do and it’s unlikely to be something people google.
-Whereas if you have a business name of Adelaide Plumbers people may remember it and even better, they’re likely to google it.
+If you have a business name called ABC Consultancy it doesn’t really say much about what you do and it’s unlikely to be something people search for in google.
+Whereas if you have the business name Adelaide Plumbers, people may remember it, and even better, they’re likely to google it.

 To get a “.au” domain name you need an ABN.

 If you wish to have a .com only domain name (without the “.au”) you don’t need an ABN.
 However a “.au” domain name is recommended as Australian’s tend to intuitively trust it more than a .com only.

 Business Facebook Page

 Like the domain name, you want your business Facebook Page name to match your business name.
 You can change the name later on.
 The sweet spot to change a Facebook page name is between 25-200 likes.
 But best to secure this one at the same time as getting an ABN and business name sorted.

 When you are ready to create your Business Facebook page, check out our Facebook Business Page Templates info.